 Los Angeles Angels vs New York Yankees Odds, Spread, and Totals

-The Los Angeles Angels will attempt to keep their bats hot when they face the New York Yankees for the third contest of a four-game series at 7:05 p.m.
-EST…
+The Los Angeles Angels will wrap up their four-game set against the New York Yankees at 1:35 p.m.
+EST on Thursday.
+As the surprisingly competitive series comes to a close,…

-The Los Angeles Angels will attempt to keep their bats hot when they face the New York Yankees for the third contest of a four-game series at 7:05 p.m.
-EST on Wednesday.
-The two clubs split the first two games, the first of which was an 11-10 shootout that was one of the best of the young season, finally ending in New York's favor.
-The Angels rebounded in Game 2 to even their overall record at 9-9 and drop the Yankees to 9-8.
+The Los Angeles Angels will wrap up their four-game set against the New York Yankees at 1:35 p.m.
+EST on Thursday.
+As the surprisingly competitive series comes to a close, the Angels will prepare to welcome the San Diego Padres and the Toronto Blue Jays to Anaheim in back-to-back series, creating an exceptionally difficult stretch of early-season games.
+The Yankees will have an opportunity to make necessary adjustments against the Kansas City Royals before meeting the Boston Red Sox in a premier AL East clash.

-One of the biggest surprises in all of professional baseball has been the play of Angels starter Jack Kochanowicz.
-Known as one of the worst in the majors last season, the righty has posted a 3.24 ERA and a 1.26 WHIP over three starts, the latest of which was a seven-inning, one-run masterclass against the Cincinnati Reds.
-While Kochanowicz will almost certainly regress closer to his 2025 performance at some point this year, it is entirely possible that his hot start continues for one more game, even against a solid Yankees lineup.
+Pitching was always going to be a weak spot for the Angels, and 19 games into the season, they are having trouble finding a starter.
+Ace Jose Soriano is next up in the rotation, but he would be pitching on only three days' rest.
+More likely is a bullpen game, with Brent Suter and Chase Silseth standing out as potential openers.
+Both have handled starting duties before, but winning behind a bullpen that owns a collective 4.59 ERA and 1.55 WHIP will require another great offensive showing from the bats.
+While not impossible, counting on a hot streak to continue against New York starter Max Fried is not a recipe for success.

 Spread